zulki21/rail-nl/README.md

 ### Part two The Netherlands

-The goal of the second part of the case remains the same.
-The same formula will be used to optimize the K-value of the routes.
-Because we are using all the stations and connections from the Netherlands, the restrictions are a bit different:
+The goal of the second part of the case remained the same.
+The same formula was used to optimize the K-value of the routes.The restrictions in this part were different as all stations were used as opposed to the routes in only two provinces:

 - a maximum number of 20 routes
 - a timeframe of 3 hours